 Before we dive in, I think it’s first super helpful to look at why the green smoothie has become such a ubiquitous health drink and understand if it’s really that healthy!

-- May not fill you up, if you’re missing the desire to chew
+- May not fill you up, solely because your brain is used to chewing

 - Too much fruit can create a sugar overloaded snack

 - Expensive if you buy rather than make

 - They aren’t a silver bullet, you still have to choose whole foods the rest of the day

 - Cold foods don’t always make some folks feel best

 Not really…but no doubt they are better with one!!
 The first 3 years that I made green smoothies was in my Magic Bullet.
 It served me well, but to be honest I have been able to get a lot more nutrition in to my smoothie with the VitaMix 5200 and I think it will outlive me.

 For example, kale in the Magic Bullet never seemed to break down all the way and I’d end up with a piece or two while drinking…not so pleasant.

 A great reminder from Ben Greenfield is that we need to stop pulverizing the life out of our food.
 I’m guilty of putting it in then doing things in the kitchen…no bueno.